Shomari Williams: Saskatchewan Roughriders (II)

 On February 17, 2014, Williams was part of a trade that sent him back to the Saskatchewan Roughriders.
 He played in all 18 regular season games, amassing 17 special teams tackles.
 He was released on March 2, 2015.

 Calgary Stampeders

-On March 10, 2015, Williams signed a contract with the Calgary Stampeders of the Canadian Football League.
+On March 10, 2015, Williams signed a contract with the Calgary Stampeders of the CFL.

 Coaching career

 Queen's Gaels

 On July 16, 2018, Williams joined the Queen's Gaels as the team's assistant coach in charge of recruiting.
 He spent the 2018 U Sports football season with his alma mater.

 UBC Thunderbirds

 For the 2019 U Sports football season, Williams joined the UBC Thunderbirds as the team's defensive line coach and recruiting coordinator.